JeffThao/readme-generator/README.md

 # README Generator
 Please note that you will have to make a copy of this and then run the actions in the command line.
   ## Description
-  This will help you write a nice and easy readme.
+  This will help you write a nice and easy readme for your github repos.

   * [Installation](#installation)
   * [License](#license)